thomseddon/traefik-forward-auth/README.md

 ### Applying Authentication

-Authentication can be applied in a variety of ways, either universally across all requests, or to individual containers/ingresses.
+Authentication can be applied in a variety of ways, either globally across all requests, or to individual containers/ingresses.

-#### Universal Authentication
+#### Global Authentication

 This can be achieved by enabling forward authentication for an entire entrypoint, for example, with http only: